All Episodes

 Fact.

-For many Indian people, Thanksgiving is a time of mourning, of remembering how a gift of generosity was rewarded by theft of land and seed corn, extermination of many from disease and gun, and near total destruction of many more from forced assimilation.
+For many Indian people, Thanksgiving is a time of mourning, of remembering how a gift of generosity was rewarded by theft of land and seed corn, extermination of many from disease and gun, and near-total destruction of many more from forced assimilation.

 This is what teachers are being suggested to look at in teaching Thanksgiving this year to their students in Seattle.

-You know, the the liberals in this country are trying to take this American holiday and tell us all to be mournful and unhappy about it.
+You know, the liberals in this country are trying to take this American holiday and tell us all to be mournful and unhappy about it.

 And they're doing everything they can to spread that misery to as many people as possible.